JimmyCushnie/PersistentData/README.md

 Desktop (SUCC):

-* public fields and properties are serialized unless marked with the `[SUCC.DontSave]` attribute
+* public fields and properties are serialized unless marked with the `[SUCC.DontSaveThis]` attribute
-* private fields and properties are serialized if and only if marked with the `[SUCC.DoSave]` attribute
+* private fields and properties are serialized if and only if marked with the `[SUCC.SaveThis]` attribute

 WebGL/other (Newtonsoft.Json):